 Thanks to this dynamic duo of protein and fat, hemp seeds are an excellent tool for making carb-containing meals more blood-sugar-friendly.
 Both fat and protein trigger the release of the gut hormone cholecystokinin (CCK).
 CCK slows the rate at which food leaves the stomach, which slows the rate at which glucose enters the bloodstream, blunting any sharp rises and crashes.
 In fact, preliminary research on hemp protein concentrate (which is high in protein and retains some of hemp’s beneficial fats) suggests that it lowers post-meal blood glucose and insulin levels when consumed as part of a carb-rich meal.

 In a small study, normal-weight and overweight adults consumed fruit smoothies containing either 20 g or 40 g of hemp protein concentrate, 20 g or 40 g soy protein concentrate, or a smoothie control with no added protein, alongside a meal of pizza.
 All four protein groups experienced significantly lower elevations in post-smoothie blood glucose and insulin, with the higher protein groups experiencing the most significant benefit.
 There was also little difference between the hemp and soy protein groups—which is compelling since soy is often considered the gold-standard plant-based protein.

 Additionally, hemp seeds are a good source of micronutrients and beneficial plant compounds with metabolic benefits.
 For instance, they’re a good source of:

-- Phytosterols, which help lower cholesterol
+- Phytosterols, which help lower cholesterol and promote heart health

 - Manganese, which plays a vital role in carbohydrate metabolism and combating oxidative stress